 I titled this episode “What I learned in two minutes.”
-It is an interview Lieutenant Sean Dolan from the Aurora Fire Department.
-On January 7, 2013 Sean, then serving as a firefighter on Engine 7 became a close call survivor when he entered a structure fire at 16562 East Asbury Place, a single story residential fire with confirmed people trapped.
+It is an interview with Lieutenant Sean Dolan from the Aurora Fire Department.
+On January 7, 2013, Sean, then serving as a firefighter on Engine 7 became a close call survivor when he entered a structure fire at 16562 East Asbury Place, a single-story residential fire with confirmed people trapped.

 While the entire experience lasted just two minutes, Sean has some great advice for others and he shares some powerful lessons learned including:

 - Having gut feelings (known as intuition) and how he ignored the warning signs of his intuition.
 He recognized the conditions and what needed to be done and, as he stated: “I talked myself out of it.”

 - How he felt like he was going to die in the fire and listen to him describe the feeling of “calm” that came over him when he felt the end was near.
 This phenomenon was also shared in Episode 9 with close call survivor John Wright as he lay down to die.
 If you haven’t listened to that interview, you’ll want to go back and do so.

 - He mentions several times during the interview our inherent need to WIN when fighting a fire and how this motivation to beat the fire almost cost him his life.

 - Why he thinks it would have been beneficial to have an officer inside with him.

 - How he suffered from auditory exclusion (a barrier to situational awareness) and how he, literally, was deaf.
 He didn’t hear any radio traffic during his time inside.

 - How training may be setting firefighters up for failure because the conditions during training are unrealistic and firefighters always make aggressive, interior attacks and they always win – and this is not reality.